Are you considering underarm Botox for axillary hyperhidrosis?

 For some, the cost and potential risks of Botox are too high.
 Others who underwent the procedure experienced compensatory sweating (excessive perspiration in other areas of the body) as a side effect.

 Before opting for invasive treatments like Botox, try our sweat proof undershirts for men and women, which are 100% guaranteed to prevent armpit sweat from staining your clothing and hampering your confidence.
+You can even pair the Thompson Tee with your favorite antiperspirant or wipe for best the defense against axillary hyperhidrosis.

 Try the Thompson Tee risk-free today!